-Rocketship Discovery Prep continued to use a Balanced Literacy approach for ELA instruction with a significant focus on Guided Reading.
+Rocketship Rising Stars continued to use a Balanced Literacy approach for ELA instruction with a significant focus on Guided Reading.
 We purchased paper Fountas and Pinnell leveled library book collections for guided reading, which allowed students to take books home so they could read more frequently.
 This supported our efforts to ensure that all students have access to a wide variety of texts at their own current reading level and to meet the different genre requirements in Common Core.
 We supported our ELA teachers to utilize our new Fountas and Pinnell library in their Guided Reading instruction, which gave our students access to more high quality text options.
 We also expanded the use of online learning programs in general education classrooms in order to facilitate small group instruction.
 These programs included Lexia and Lightsail for ELA, Freckle and Reflex for STEM, and ST Math for TK-1.
 We worked to better integrate Online Learning Programs in the classroom and increase student completion of OLP activities.
-This year was our second year of utilizing Leveled Literacy Interventions (LLI) as our Tier 2 intervention by our tutors.
+We also provided additional training for General Education and Special Education teachers in co-planning and co-teaching at the beginning of the year.
+We prioritized parts of the co-teaching block for literacy skills/guided reading.
+We enhanced the instructional leadership support for inclusion specialists.
+We differentiated support for new teachers by providing scripted curriculum in the form of Leveled Literacy Intervention.
 We saw strong results this year in terms of accelerated development for new SPED teachers as a result of implementing professional development and coaching expectations for new SPED teachers.
 We also focused this year on training teachers and leaders in the ELD Framework and Standards.
 There was an increase of professional development and training to support implementation of Integrated and Designated ELD.

 With the COVID-19 school closures, we mobilized in order to begin distance learning within 2-3 days of closure.
 We provided modified curriculum and lesson plans for teachers in support of distance learning.
-We provided devices to students to ensure that 100% have devices and have home internet access.
+We provided devices to approximately 50% of students to ensure that 100% have devices and have home internet access.
 We provided community time in morning launch and landing daily, live lunches and exercise.
 Instruction included synchronous and asynchronous instruction for students through Facebook and Google Classroom.
 Instruction included direct individualized 1 to 1 service for students with disabilities through SPED teachers and related service providers.
 Additionally, we set up daily surveys for families and Care Corps to identify family needs and connect them with resources along with food, housing, and other services.
 We implemented coaching calls where teachers connected with students on their OLPs, monitored progress, and just checked in on how they are doing 2-3 times per week.
 Designated ELD is occurring through individual coaching calls or group conferences via zoom.
 Ongoing support and resources are shared with school staff to support distance learning.

 Both state and local testing was cancelled in the Spring, so we do not have data to determine progress.
 We also don't have summative ELPAC data for this year, and the reclassification process was challenged by school closures.
-Our reclassification rate was 8.8%, below our target of 10%.
+Our reclassification rate was 2.3%, far below our 10% target.